Dexaran/ERC223-token-standard/README.md

 - [ERC223.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223.sol): Token contract.
 Defines logic of the base token of ERC223 standard.
 - [Recipient interface](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/IERC223Recipient.sol): A dummy receiver that is intended to accept ERC223 tokens.
 Use `contract MyContract is IERC223Recipient` to make contract capable of accepting ERC223 token transactions.
 Otherwise token transfers to the contract that is not intended to accept ERC223 tokens will be reverted.

+### Extensions of the base functionality

+- [ERC223Mintable.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223Mintable.sol): Minting functinality for ERC223 tokens.
+Use `contract MyERC223Token is ERC223Mintable` to make your token mintable.
+The address you used to deploy this contract will receive Minter functinality and will be allowed to assign new minters and increase the totalSupply of the token.

+- [ERC223Burnable.sol](https://github.com/Dexaran/ERC223-token-standard/blob/development/token/ERC223/ERC223Burnable.sol): Burning functionality implementation for ERC223 tokens.
+Use `contract MyERC223Token is ERC223Burnable` to make your token burnable.
+Allows any address to burn its tokens by calling the `burn` function of the contract.
+There is no possibility to burn someone else's tokens in this implementation.

 ### Minimal viable implementation of the token, ready for use.

 https://github.com/Dexaran/ERC223Token